anton-ecom/fs/README.md

  - Auto-backup
  - Multi-ACL - part is public, part is private, encrypted.
  - Artefacts - Signed indestructable files.
 Know who created the file with delete/rewrite protection.
+ - Remote control - VM as file.
+ - Licensing

+> Data is new gold.

 Some of these features wont't be shared here.
 If you want some of them, [let me know](emailto:anton@synthetism.ai)